kg4vdk/station_build/README.md

 Stop asking for a fish.
 Grab a fishing rod, and learn to fish for yourself!

 Please, take the time to read through this README, as well as the station_build.sh file before blindly running it on your system.
+I promise this script **will not** work if you fail to read these files.

 ---